 Accuracy and Consistency:

-This compression model is the largest, the heaviest, and the most expensive unit that I studied, but I found that there was way more to love because of it.
+This compression model is the largest, heaviest, and most expensive unit that I studied, but I found that there was way more to love because of it.
 After the Edgestar was plugged in for 24 hours, it only took 30 minutes for red wine to get to the proper storing temperature and about one hour for whites in the colder setting.
 This was about half the time it took for all of the other units I studied.
 The dual temperature displays are easy to adjust and read, and there’s a blue light in both zones to make reading bottles easier, and structurally the Edgestar includes a three-inch separator between the zones to maintain proper temps in each zone.
 This separator was three times the size of our other finalists.
 Other things that stood out about the Edgestar unit were its sleek design and shelving.
-A unique design on the shelves lets you place bottles forward and backward to optimize the space, and the top shelf had plenty of room for larger bottles of wine.
+A unique design on the shelves lets you place bottles forward and backward to optimize the space, and the top shelf has plenty of room for larger bottles of wine.
 A small downside was the up or down indicators on the temperature controls.
 You only push the “top display” or “bottom display” switch until you reach the end of the temperature scale for it to start over, which I didn’t find very user-friendly.
 Also, there is some assembly required as the handle needs to be screwed in.

 Frigidaire 18 Bottle Wine Cooler.

 This unit has a solid insulated door with glass that only displays your red wine options.
-This is very significant to determine the best wine cooler also.
+This is very significant in determining the best wine cooler also.
 The bottom is closed off to protect your white wines from any UV rays or warmer temperatures.
 After plugging in, the Frigidaire only needs one hour to cool down to storage temperature in both zones — beating out the Edgestar significantly.

 Again, using bottles that were at a room temperature of 70 degrees, the Frigidaire chilled red wines to storage temp in an impressive 45 minutes.
 However, for whites, cooling ultimately took two hours.
-The Frigidaire fits both standard and long neck bottles without a problem but does not have space for larger bottles of wine.
+The Frigidaire fits both standard and long-neck bottles without a problem but does not have space for larger bottles of wine.
 I also found that its white light only showcases the top half of the cooler, making it hard to see labels on the bottom units.

 The Best Single Zone Wine Cooler is the NewAir 33 Bottle.

 The NewAir is a single-zone compressor fridge that can fit next to any table, cabinet, or bar you have set up.
 It has easy-to-use button temperature controls, an insulated glass door, and a blue display light, which has a professional feel.
 Being a compressor-style fridge, it has an impressive temp range going as low as 39 degrees Fahrenheit.
-I loved the bonus bottom basket for non-traditional bottles of wine or champagne as well.
+I also loved the bonus bottom basket for non-traditional bottles of wine or champagne.
 This unit is best located in an area with the smallest sunlight since the glass does not block out UV rays.

 Frigidaire 8 Bottle Countertop Fridge